 Thesis Students: Enroll in CE 299C (zero units) through regular enrollment each semester until the awarding of the degree.
 Students may enroll twice in CE 299C with department approval.
 Additional registrations are not encouraged, and must be approved by the Dean of Graduate Studies.
 Permission and class numbers for CE 299C must be obtained from the department.

 Comprehensive Examination Students: Comprehensive examination students who have completed all courses toward the degree, must maintain continuous enrollment by enrolling in GS Continuation (zero units through Continuing and Global Education).
 After one semester of enrollment in GS Continuation, students must maintain enrollment thereafter by enrolling in GS 299C (zero units through regular enrollment) each semester until the awarding of the degree.
-Authorization for enrollment in both GS Continuation and GS 299C must be approved by the Division of Graduate Studies.
-Permission and class numbers for GS Continuation and GS299C must be obtained from the Division of Graduate Studies Office.
+Authorization for enrollment in both GS Continuation and GS 299C must be approved by the Division of Research and Graduate Studies.
+Permission and class numbers for GS Continuation and GS299C must be obtained from the Division of Research and Graduate Studies Office.

 Those who fail to maintain continuous enrollment may be disqualified from their graduate program.

-Students wishing to temporarily suspend their formal studies in order to pursue other activities that will help clarify and contribute to their educational goals may request a planned leave.
+Planned Educational Leave: Students wishing to temporarily suspend their formal studies in order to pursue other activities that will help clarify and contribute to their educational goals may request a planned leave.
 Planned educational leaves of absence do not change the existing five-year time limit for completion of the degree.

 Advancement to Candidacy